headwinds/headwinds/docs/articles/google_app_password_help.md

 5. Connection closed
 ```

 When you update the password in your Gmail account, please allow some time (a few minutes?!) for it to propagate.
 I discovered this by accident.
 I tried to test it right away and it failed.
-Then I went away, and tried again and then it worked!
+Then I got busy doing something else, and I tried again after *some time* and it worked!

 Once you've confirmed you can connect to your Gmail, then you're ready to send emails.